ti-cortex-m4/demo-java-completablefuture/to_delete/_CompletableFuture.md

 runAsync
 supplyAsync

-* supplyAsync() allows twoway calls via a supplier
+* supplyAsync() allows two way calls via a supplier
 * Can be passed params & returns a value
 * supplyAsync() does not create a new thread!
 * Instead, it return a future that’s completed by a worker thread running in common fork-join pool